 Priced at $5,995, the Ultimaker S5 is an expensive, yet extremely versatile and high-performance 3D printer designed for professionals and small-to-medium businesses.

-License: The text of "Ultimaker S5 3D Printer Unveiled: Review the Facts!" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2018 Ultimaker S5 Review – Best Dual Extruder 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.